redis-field-engineering/redis-connect-dist/connectors/mssql/README.md

-<h1>rediscdc-mssql-connector</h1>
+<h1>redis-connect-sqlserver</h1>

-rediscdc-mssql-connector is a connector framework for capturing changes (INSERT, UPDATE and DELETE) from MS SQL Server (source) and writing them to a Redis Enterprise database (Target).
+redis-connect-sqlserver is a Redis Connect connector for capturing changes (INSERT, UPDATE and DELETE) from MS SQL Server (source) and writing them to a Redis Enterprise database (Target).

 <p>
-The first time rediscdc-mssql-connector connects to a SQL Server database/cluster, it reads a consistent snapshot of all of the schemas.
+The first time redis-connect-sqlserver connects to a SQL Server database/cluster, it reads a consistent snapshot of all of the schemas.
 When that snapshot is complete, the connector continuously streams the changes that were committed to SQL Server and generates a corresponding insert, update or delete event.
 All of the events for each table are recorded in a separate Redis data structure or module of your choice, where they can be easily consumed by applications and services.